Floorp-Projects/Floorp/netwerk/docs/http/lifecycle.rst

 6. The HTTP channel parses the response status and headers.
 7. The "http-on-examine-response" observer service notification fires.

-Useful code samples and references
+Useful Code Samples and References
 ----------------------------------

 - nsIHttpProtocolHandler_ defines a lot of observer topics, and has a lot of details.